rails/rails/guides/source/action_mailer_basics.md

 ### Sending Emails with Attachments

-Attachments can be added by using the +attachments+ method:
+Attachments can be added by using the `attachments` method:

 ```ruby
 class UserMailer < ActionMailer::Base